Help Line

 My Temptrol® shower valve started dripping, can it be repaired?

 Yes, easily!
 Simply replace the hot and cold washer parts using a genuine Symmons TA-9 Washer Repair Kit.
 It has everything you’ll need, including installation instructions.
-Don’t forget to shut off the water first!

 Why isn't my shower or tub water hot enough when the faucet in the same bathroom provides plenty of hot water?